scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### `scw products`

-`scw products` shows all the products available on Scaleway Elements console.
+`scw products` shows all the products available on the Scaleway Elements console.
 This command only supported `scw products servers` which gave for each instance type its main characteristics: architecture (x86_64, arm64, arm), CPU cores, RAM and whether an instance is a bare-metal one.

 ```shell